-Many people read the owner manual from beginning to end when they first receive their new vehicle.
-If this is done, it can help you learn about the features and controls for the vehicle.
-Pictures and words work together in the owner manual to explain things.
+Many people read the owner manual from beginning to end when they first receive their new vehicle to learn about the vehicle's features and controls.
+Pictures and words work together to explain things.

 Index

 A good place to quickly locate information about the vehicle is the Index in the back of the manual.
 It is an alphabetical list of what is in the manual and the page number where it can be found.